 DISCUSSION

-HITs should be evaluated so that the most effective and safe interventions can be selected for use in clinical practice.
-However, HITs are often complex and evaluations can be difficult to plan, conduct and appraise.
+HITs should be evaluated so that the most effective interventions can be selected for use in clinical practice.
+However, HITs arecomplex and evaluations can be difficult to plan, conduct and appraise.
 This review demonstrates that there are significant variations in the methods that are currently recommended for evaluating HITs.
-But it also highlights that healthcare practitioners and patients have not tended to be involved in developing the recommended approaches.
+But it also highlights that healthcare practitioners and patients have not tended to be involved in developing the recommended evaluation approaches.

 By using systematic review and thematic analysis methods we have constructed a database of the available recommendations for improving the evaluation of HITs in hospital settings.
 Examples of these recommendations include methods for improving the evaluation of technical aspects of HITs (e.g. measuring data quality or reliability and describing aspects of functionality) and suggestions for improving the evaluation of complex factors that may influence the overall effects of HITs (e.g. careful reporting of participant attitudes towards the use of HITs and measurement and reporting of how well the HIT became integrated into existing working patterns (fidelity)).
 We would suggest that these results provide a useful and previously unavailable resource for individuals involved in the planning, conduct and appraisal of HIT evaluations.

 These results also highlight examples of contradictory advice in published HIT evaluation frameworks.
-In some cases, framework authors suggested that HITs are such complex interventions that experimental evaluation methods should not be used to study their effects35 38.
-In other frameworks experimental methods were strongly advocated28 30 or “mixed-methods” approaches were advised34 47.
+In some cases, framework authors suggested that HITs are so complex that experimental evaluation methods should not be used to study their effects35 38.
+In other frameworks experimental methods were strongly advocated28 30, or “mixed-methods” approaches were advised34 47.
 Our results highlight this lack of consensus and demonstrate the need for individuals tasked with evaluating the effects of HITs to carefully consider the methods that they use.

 We note that only one of the frameworks included a structured approach for appraising the quality of completed HIT evaluations (the NICE evidence standards framework30).
-Although general frameworks for appraising the quality of evidence are available (e.g. the Grading of Recommendations, Assessment, Development and Evaluations (GRADE) framework48), this review highlights that the careful measurement and reporting of a number of HIT specific variables is required in order for decision makers to draw reliable, generalizable conclusions from HIT evaluations.
-We would suggest that the development of a structured framework for appraising factors including the characteristics of participants and health settings, the technical specifications of HIT interventions, and the validity of outcome measurements may therefore be beneficial.
+Although general frameworks for appraising the quality of evidence are available (e.g. the Grading of Recommendations, Assessment, Development and Evaluations (GRADE) framework48), the careful measurement and reporting of a number of HIT specific variables is also required in order for decision makers to draw reliable, generalizable conclusions from HIT evaluations.
+We would therefore suggest that the development of a structured framework for appraising factors including the characteristics of participants and health settings, the technical specifications of HIT interventions, and the validity of outcome measures may be beneficial.